azimuttapp/azimutt/public/blog/aml-a-language-to-define-your-database-schema/article.md

 ### Relation definition

-Defining a foreign key constraint creates a relation, and it should be enough most of the time.
+Defining a foreign key constraint creates a relation, and it should be enough most of the time (see below).
 But when extending an existing one, you may need to add a relation to a table you didn't define (as it was defined in another source).

 In this case, you have the standalone foreign key definition, starting with the `fk` keyword: